Skip to content

 Families can enjoy a variety of activities, including inflatable obstacle courses, basketball shootouts, skee ball, slime-making, face painting, caricatures, crafts, and more children’s activities.

-⭐️A Place Where History Still Speaks
+⭐️A Place Where History Still Speak

 What makes Juneteenth in Cayuga County unique is the opportunity to experience history where it happened.